jodyphelan/tbdb/README.md

  - All changes to the library are tracked and can be easily be reverted to previous versions
  - Users can raise concerns or discuss the library using the [Issues](https://github.com/jodyphelan/tbdb/issues) secion of the github repository
  - Different versions of the library can be mnaintained using Forks.
 Allowing users to experiment with the library without affecting the main project.
 These changes can then be merged in to the main repo after the changes are reviewed
+ - Multiple users/developers can contribute towards the library.

 **tl;dr** - Hosting it here makes it easier to update the library.